-The CSS model predicts improvements in salmon survival and abundance as spill is increased up to those levels that would be permitted by a 125% TDG standard.
+The CSS model predicts improvements in salmon survival and abundance as spring spill is increased up to those levels that would be permitted by a 125% TDG standard.
 Juvenile survival metrics assessed by the CSS include water transit time (a surrogate for salmon smolt travel time downriver) and powerhouse encounter rates (with powerhouse defined as dam turbines or bypass systems as opposed to a dam spillway, which avoids the powerhouse).
+An analysis of instantaneous mortality of juvenile fish migrating downstream, found that mortality tends to be lower when there is lower powerhouse passage (McCann et al. 2018).
 The CSS model considers minimizing powerhouse encounters through measures such as spill or dam removal as critical to reducing "delayed mortality" from hydro system passage and ultimately increasing adult salmon and steelhead returns.

-The CSS model predicts a two to 2.5-fold increase in Snake River spring Chinook salmon abundance above 2014 FCRPS BiOp spill levels when spill is increased to 125% TDG 24 hours per day/seven days a week in the spring, 16 and smaller projected increase at 120% TDG 24 hours per day.
-Potential indirect effects of increasing spill, although not quantified, include reduced predation of out-migrating juvenile salmonid in reservoirs from faster migration travel time and reduced holding times and water temperature17.
+The CSS model predicts a two to 2.5-fold increase in Snake River spring Chinook salmon abundance above 2014 FCRPS BiOp spill levels when spill is increased to 125% TDG 24 hours per day/seven days a week in the spring17 and a smaller projected increase at 120% TDG 24 hours per day.
+Potential indirect effects of increasing spill, although not quantified, include reduced predation of out-migrating juvenile salmonid in reservoirs from faster migration travel time and reduced holding times and water temperature.18

-In order to provide revenue neutrality or better for hydropower production and associated revenue, the Spill Agreement calls for spilling to 120% TDG in the spring of 2019 for sixteen hours a day, and spilling to lower "performance" spill levels eight hours per day.
-18 The CSS model predicts that this operation would slightly benefit salmon relative to 2018 injunction operations (spill to existing gas caps 24 hours a day/seven days a week), while BPA predicts that it would provide similar power revenue.
-2019 operations would be an incremental step toward a flexible spill operation that would be expanded in 2020 to include flexible spill (i.e. approximately 16 hours of higher spill and 8 hours of "performance" spill, depending on the hydropower project) to 125% TDG.
-19 Flexible spill operations to 125% TDG are predicted by CSS model to benefit juvenile fish survival and adult returns relative to both 2018 court-ordered operations and proposed 2019 flex spill operations to 120%, but not as much as would be predicted for full-time spill to 125% TDG during the spill season.
+In order to provide revenue neutrality or better for hydropower production and associated revenue, the Spill Agreement calls for spilling to 120% TDG in the spring of 2019 for sixteen hours a day, and spilling to lower "performance" spill levels eight hours per day.19 The CSS model predicts that this operation would slightly benefit salmon relative to 2018 injunction operations (spill to existing gas caps 24 hours a day/seven days a week), while BPA predicts that it would provide similar power revenue.
+The 2019 operations would be an incremental step toward a flexible spill operation that would be expanded in 2020 to include flexible spill (i.e. approximately 16 hours of higher spill and 8 hours of "performance" spill, depending on the hydropower project) to 125% TDG.20 Flexible spill operations to 125% TDG are predicted by CSS model to benefit juvenile fish survival and adult returns relative to both 2018 court-ordered operations and proposed 2019 flex spill operations to 120%, but not as much as would be predicted for full-time spill to 125% TDG during the spring spill season.